MevScreenager/T04D04/README.md

 Suddenly, on the wall right in front of you, the zeros and ones begin to disappear, and clearly some kind of sheet is formed in a wooden frame.
 Sweat ran down my back, and sweat broke out on my forehead.
 The AI seems to have completely worked and cooling is no longer enough.
 But what you read will make you sweat for the rest of the time...

-> Starting from this day all your programs, in addition to correct output tests, will also be tested for style norms and
+> Starting from this day all your programs, in addition to correct output tests, will also be tested for style norms.
-> correct operation with memory.
 Before submitting solutions you can test
 > your programs locally.
 You can find some instructiontions here: ```materials/instructions_for_testing.md```

 Only after realizing what has happened, the zeros and ones return to the wall again, slowly absorbing the sheet of information..information